yienyoong/tp/docs/UserGuide.md

 Displays the number of upcoming and previous appointments within 1 week from the current day, including the current day.
 E.g., if today is Monday, `statsAppt` will count upcoming appointments from Monday(Today) - Sunday and past appointments from last Tuesday - Monday(Today).

-Format: <br>
-`statsAppt`
+Format: `statsAppt`

-1. Enter `statsAppt` to keep track of the numbers of appointments in a week.
+1. Enter `statsAppt` into the command box to keep track of the numbers of appointments in a week.
 ![StatsAppt](images/statsAppt.png)
 > Remark: Screenshot was taken on 9 April 2021.